fosshostorg/policy/README.md

     5.  we will do not and will not endorse specifically any provider of commercial software on that basis.
 5. Our work never stops ("ongoing"), meaning
     1.  our commitment to the community is not limited in or by duration, however
+    2.  we may be temporarily or permanently unable to continue offering and/or providing some or all services, for example
-    2.  we may at times reach limits based on resources such as technical or of labor, or
+    3.  we may reach limits based on resources such as technical or of labor, or
-    3.  be otherwise limited, for example
+    4.  be otherwise limited, such as
-        1.  by at and by our digression including our policies, and/or
+        1.  at and by our digression and/or policy, and/or
         2.  by our legal and ethical obligations, and/or otherwise
         3.  by our general obligation to promote and preserve
             1.  our organization, and/or the